pluggableai/fanmeter-readme/README-nativescript.md

 The Fanmeter plugin is the one responsible for enabling Fanmeter in any mobile application.
 It is a simple plug-&-play plugin that makes available a set of methods that can be used to allow users to participate in activations such as the FAN OF THE MATCH or the SUPER FAN.

-## Plug-&-Play
+## Plug-&-Play vs Build your own UI

-Uses a default native UI that is launched to your users for them to participate in Fanmeter events - it is also able to launch and deliver push notifications as soon as the event starts and finishes, if you configure it.
+There are two possible types of integration.
+One is plug-&-play and uses a default native UI that is launched to your users for them to participate in Fanmeter events - it is also able to launch and deliver push notifications as soon as the event starts and finishes, if you configure it.
+If, on the other hand, you wish to create your own Fanmeter UI, you will follow a "build your own UI" approach.

   1. **Plug-&-Play UI**: you want everything automated (including a default Fanmeter view).
 You should also integrate with FCM to handle received notifications that start the event (in summary, you'll need to use the *execute*, *launchFanmeterNotification* and the *launchFanmeterView* methods);

+  2. **Build your own UI**: you want to handle the conditions yourself and develop your own UI (just call the *startService*, *stopService*, and *isServiceRunning* methods).

 ## Pre-Conditions